shresta4/CS126Fall2019/DEVELOPMENT.md

 - Currently free style gomoku.
 Implement: standard gomoku.
 No overlines
 - Make a file with constants "tie" "no result" json file etc etc., Save no_player as a constant
 - Add a delay before the AI plays
-- Move title to the top of the screen
-- Add buttons for load json, save, exit (ofxdatgui)
+- Add buttons for load json (ofxdatgui)
 - Json - make sure correct player is starting, Save to json file, try to make the read json aspect in the gomoku_board class
 - test cases